cchoy96/uchicagowintercare.github.io/README.md

 Then, go into the repo settings.
 Under **GitHub Pages** set the **Custom Domain** to whatever the website's domain name is.
 If you don't do this step, the live website will be down and people will be sad.

 To check that your changes have gone through to the live website, just go to it.
 It may take a few minutes for the changes to the website to propagate.
 It's best to view the new website through an incognito tab so your browser cache doesn't interfere.

+## Contact
+Questions or Comments?
+Just contact the website's admin and/or the owner of this repository.
+Since the owner may change, you can also contact [Chris Choy](chrischoy.net).
+He was the original owner of this repository, creator of the site, and person who wrote this README.